 For more information, please click here or contact Robin Fielding in University Relations at 805-493-3084.

 Emily Barany has an insatiable need to solve problems, create efficient systems and empower people.
 In 2011 she launched VISIONALITY with a mission to help organizations dream big and a commitment to transform their dreams into reality.

-VISIONALITY strengthens and runs the business operations side of nonprofits, allowing the organizations’ internal staff and volunteers to focus on the passion and programming necessary to deliver their missions.
-Emily’s highly skilled team works with organizations who know they can do more and want dedicated, problem-solving experts with the resources and knowledge to propel them forward.
+VISIONALITY strengthens and runs the business operations side of nonprofits, allowing the organizations’ internal staff and volunteers to focus on the programming necessary to deliver their missions.

-Last December, as the Thomas Fire raged, Emily leveraged her resources and connections to create a second venture called Thomas Fire Help, which connects help with need on a grassroots level.
-Thomas Fire Help is a community-sourced online platform where survivors can quickly find what they need, from initial food and shelter to longer term needs like housing and recovery services.
-Thomas Fire Help played a pivotal role following the devastation of the Montecito mudslide.
-Emily worked tirelessly to acquire 64 volunteer pilots who would, over the course of the prolonged 101 freeway closure, provide lifesaving transport to over 117 recovery personnel; doctors; and patients with urgent medical appointments.
+Last December, as the Thomas Fire raged, Barany leveraged her resources and connections to create a second venture called Thomas Fire Help, which connects help with need on a grassroots level.
+At the community-sourced online platform, survivors can quickly find what they need, from initial food and shelter to longer term needs like housing and recovery services.

 Tom Holt '95